Analysis: Scoot Henderson says he's ready for NBA draft

 Scoot Henderson is starting to watch the Harry Potter movies.
 He can easily explain what inertia is.
 He can’t understand why one of his friends always seems to beat him when they go online to play Madden.

-In his spare time, he’s also getting ready for the NBA draft.
+In his spare time, he also is getting ready for the NBA draft.

 “I’m just ready,” Henderson said.
 “I’m just trying to prepare myself for the next level.
 I feel right there.”